Can I reserve a place over the phone for my child?

 Does my child need to bring any money, sweets or snacks?

 We have a CYE shop which sells various things such as postcards, CYE teddies, pens etc. Previously we found that selling sweets was counter-productive and whilst the kids enjoyed it, the teachers and instructors didn’t benefit as much from 30 young people full of E–numbers.
 We normally recommended about £5 spending money for a residential stay.
-Sweet and snacks are allowed but can only be eaten upstairs on the ship and not in cabins.

 Can they use their mobile during their stay?